Lyzev/higherlowergame-hack/README.md

 7. Have fun!

 ### Configuration
-The delay can be changed in the source code of the cheat, just open the installed script in Tampermonkey and change the value of the variable delay.

 ``NOTE: The delay is in Milliseconds.
 If you don't understand how to change it, just leave it to the default.``

 ## Bugs and Suggestions